 Thank you very much in advance!

-Studied philology at the University of Leiden (The Netherlands) and University of Leuven (Belgium) and is active in scholarly publishing and educational media (e-learning) since 1994.
+In the context of this project, he is attached to the Utrecht University, department of Musicology.
+In addition he is active in scholarly publishing and educational media (e-learning) since 1994.
+Anton studied philology at the University of Leiden (The Netherlands) and University of Leuven (Belgium).
 He is especially interested in classical music, cultural and media history and sound technology.